What is Bipolar Disorder?

 at least 3 of the symptoms listed above for mania that last at least 4 days, and

-a change in their ability to function that is not typical of that person when they aren’t showing symptoms, changes in mood and ability to function that are noticeable by others, symptoms that are not severe enough to cause serious impairment in social or work/school functioning, or to necessitate hospitalization, and
+a change in their ability to function that is not typical of that person when they aren’t showing symptoms, changes in mood and ability to function that is noticeable by others, symptoms that are not severe enough to cause serious impairment in social or work/school functioning, or to necessitate hospitalization, and

 no psychotic features.